openshift/openshift-origin-design/web-console/knikubevirt/wizard-import/wizard-import.md

 ### Virtual Machines available from new instance

 If the connection to vCenter succeeds, the instance details collapse (URL, Username, Password).
 The ‘Select virtual machine to import’ dropdown will then be populated with the available VMs.
-With the target virtual machine selected, the user can either quickly skip to Step 5 “Review and create” by clicking the “Import Virtual Machine” secondary action button, or click “Next” to proceed through the rest of the wizard.
+With a virtual machine selected, the user can either quickly skip to Step 5 “Review” by clicking the “Import Virtual Machine” secondary action button, or click “Next” to proceed through the rest of the wizard.

 ![vm available from newb instance](img/vm-available-from-new-instance.png)